Code-Institute-Submissions/kreilly86-nature-scents_NovResub/README.md

 <br>
 - W3C Mark-up Validation
 <br>
-There are still soem html errors showing, but to change these would change the integrity of what I have in place right now.
+There are still some html errors showing, but to change these would change the integrity of what I have in place right now.
 E.g. li elements, collapsing menus etc.

 - W3C CSS Validtion
 <br>